AI Quotes Activity

 Running the activity in the classroom

 The AI quotes activity was created as an introductory activity to encourage people to consider critical interpretations of AI that go beyond simply seeing AI as tools that always result in social progress.
-Educators can use all the quotes in full, choose some, or use simplified quotes.
+Educators can use all the quotes in full, choose some quotes, or use simplified quotes.
 The Google slides linked below are intended to be printed out and posted on classroom walls for a “gallery walk,” but teachers can adapt the activity for their contexts.

 We have continued adding quotes to this page as our community shares new ones with us.
 Only the quotes we have used in the classroom appear in the slides, but of course, it is easy to modify the slides to include different quotes.
 Please continue to check back for updates.